 Candidates should assess carefully and check before submitting their application whether they fulfil all the conditions for admission laid down in the vacancy notice, particularly in terms of qualifications and relevant professional experience.

-- A minimum of 9 years (with a 4 year degree) OR 10 years (with a 3 year degree) of professional experience in the areas mentioned under “Job description”;
+- A minimum of 12 years’ experience (with a 4 year degree) or 13 years’ experience (with a 3 year degree) in the areas mentioned under “Job description”;

 - Knowledge of the roles and responsibilities of the European Institutions.